Science Tutoring & Workshops

 Essentials of General Chemistry: For students taking CHEM 114.

 Essentials of Organic Chemistry: For students taking CHEM 120.

-Workshops will run from September 10th until the end of the semester.
-Registration is required.
+Registration is required for science workshops.
 Register for these workshops in the Science Learning Center (Gillet 133) or by calling 718-960-7707.

 The Lehman College Counseling Center offers different workshops to help students improve their motivation, study and test taking skills.
 For information about the Counseling Center's Academic Success workshop series, click here.

 Come by the SLC in Gillet Hall, room 133, any time during our regular hours to apply for tutoring.
 Please note tutoring is not offered when the College is closed or during the summer and winter intersession.
 It may, however, be open for scheduled workshops.
 Please call the Science Learning Center at 718-960-7707 for information about the Center's hours.

 The following learning software is available on computer stations at the Science Learning Center:

 - ChemBio DRAW

 - BioTutor Excalibur